cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

           schema:
             $ref: '#/definitions/Default'
     put:
-      summary: Create a new default
+      description: Create a new default
       operationId: add_default
       parameters:
         - in: body
           name: default
+          required: true
           description: The new default to create
           schema:
             $ref: '#/definitions/Default'